mdlindsey/npm-react-casino/README.md

 ### Tables

-Tables automatically include all styling.
+Tables automatically include all styling unless the `noStyle` prop is passed.

 #### Example